 Assistant Commissioner David Thornton is responsible for overseeing the development and implementation of the agency's air policies to improve and maintain air quality in Minnesota.

 David joined the MPCA staff in 1980 as the Acid Rain Coordinator.
 After that, he managed air quality monitoring, data analysis and air policy activities for many years.
-Most recently he has been involved with implementing federal regional haze regulations, and developing policies to help reduce air emissions, particularly mercury emissions from power plants.
+He has been involved with implementing federal regional haze regulations, and developing policies to help reduce air emissions, particularly mercury emissions from power plants.
 Most recently he has spent much of his time working on reducing greenhouse gas emissions, environmental justice and Tribal relations.

 Originally from Texas, David is a graduate of Texas Christian University with a degree in chemistry and attended graduate school at the University of Minnesota where he studied atmospheric chemistry and environmental science.